jeanslack/FFaudiocue/README.md

 ## Description

-FFcuesplitter-GUI is a cross-platform GUI written in wxPython Phoenix.
+FFaudiosplit is a cross-platform GUI written in wxPython Phoenix.
 It is based on the [FFcuesplitter](https://github.com/jeanslack/FFcuesplitter) library, which is based on FFmpeg for audio track extraction and encoding processes.
 It features editable tags per track, an audio CD properties viewer, support for